The homeless shelter where Samuel Little was arrested

 The results were concerning, as investigators were able to place him in the vicinity of a number of unsolved killings.
 One of the cases that the FBI flagged was the murder of Denise Christie Brothers, who had been strangled to death in Odessa, Texas, in 1994.

-In September of 2014, Little was convicted of murdering Carol Linda Alford, Guadalupe Apodaca, and Audrey Nelson Everett, all of whom had been strangled to death in Los Angeles between 1987 and 1989.
+In September 2014, Little was convicted of murdering Carol Linda Alford, Guadalupe Apodaca, and Audrey Nelson Everett, three women who were strangled to death in Los Angeles between 1987 and 1989.

 Despite the verdict, he continued to maintain his innocence.